opf/openproject/docs/development/data-flow/README.md

 #### Purpose

-* Create a new work package by sending an email to configured email adress.
+* Create a new work package by sending an email to a configured email adress.
 * Adding a comment to an existing work package by answering to an email notification.
+* TODO Incoming email
+* Sending email notifications about updates in OpenProject (e.g [email reminder](../../system-admin-guide/emails-and-notifications/))

 #### Security measures

-* `email-01` SSL/TLS transport encryption (not controlled by the OpenProject system)
+* `email-01` TLS (not controlled by the OpenProject system)
-* `email-02` SSL/TLS transport encryption (not controlled by the OpenProject system)
+* `email-02` TLS (not controlled by the OpenProject system)
-* `email-03` SSL/TLS transport encryption (encryption can be activated in the email settings in the OpenProject Administration)
+* `email-03` TLS (encryption can be activated in the email settings in the OpenProject Administration)
 * **Note**: OpenProject does not support end-to-end encryption using GPG or S/MIME.

 ### Calendar